10.6.12 RDF Views from Relational Data

 The RDF View Wizard is based on the following concepts:

 • Resource Maps: These represent the mapping for obtaining the resources (nodes) in the graph structure.
-Each resource map contains the mapping for viewing the content of each row in an entity table as a set of RDF triples.
+A resource map contains the mapping for viewing the content of each row in an entity table as a set of RDF triples.
 These triples use as subject the same resource, representing the entity corresponding to the row, along with all its properties.

 • Link Maps: These represent the mapping for obtaining the relationships (edges) between two resources in the graph structure.
-Each link map contains the mapping for viewing each binary relationship, captured in a row of the relationship table, as an RDF triple whose predicate reflects the type of relationship and whose subject and object are resources obtained using the referenced (source and target) resource maps.
+A link map contains the mapping for viewing each binary relationship, captured in a row of the relationship table, as an RDF triple whose predicate reflects the type of relationship and whose subject and object are resources obtained using the referenced (source and target) resource maps.

 The following section explains the steps to create, query, and visualize an RDF view graph using the wizard: